Passengers Begin Leaving After Ship’s Virus Quarantine Ends

 Other foreign passengers were to be picked up by chartered flights sent from Canada, Australia, Italy and Hong Kong.

-Chief Cabinet Secretary Yoshihide Suga defended Japan's handling of the quarantine: “In the beginning, the United States expressed gratitude for the Japanese side.
-And there are many Americans who chose to stay on the ship."
+Chief Cabinet Secretary Yoshihide Suga defended Japan's handling of the quarantine: "In the beginning, the United States expressed gratitude for the Japanese side.
+And there are many Americans who chose to stay on the ship," Suga said.

 The U.S. government said Americans who chose to remain on board the ship in Japan instead of returning on a chartered flight cannot return home for at least two weeks after they come ashore.
 The governments picking up other passengers have similar policies.